 What is this guide?

-Who is this guide for?This guide is for B2Bs interested in bringing traffic to their website and attracting, nurturing, and converting leads through high-quality content.
+Who is this guide for?Consulting firms interested in bringing traffic to their website and attracting, nurturing, and converting leads through web-based activities.

 What will I learn and be able to do with this information?

 You’ll learn what goes into an inbound content marketing strategy fueled by SEO and how to start putting together your own using best practices.